orlowdev/or-release/README.md

 #### Prefix

 Allows prefixing versions with things like **v** (e.g., `v1.0.0`).
 This is a common pattern as it enables easier glob matching for tags, but keep in mind that using a prefix makes the version non-compliant with Semantic Versioning.

+#### Pre-Release

+Allows setting SemVer pre-releases, e.g. `rc` or `alpha`.
+Do not add `-` at the beginning. @priestine/versions adds `.1` at the end of the pre-release.
+If you specify `--pre-release=rc`, the pre-release on the version will look like `-rc.1`. @priestine/versions automatically checks if there is a pair of the same X.Y.Z version and pre-release.
+If it does exist, @priestine/versions automatically bumps the number at the end (`-rc.1` -> `-rc.2`).
+This is done to prevent potential clashes in versions from different sources that represent candidates with the same potential version and pre-release.

 #### Build Metadata